 Every application that sends data to Apollo must use an API key to do so.
 Apollo Studio enables you to create and manage two types of API keys: graph API keys and personal API keys.
 Every system that isn't running as part of your local development setup should always use a graph API key.

-A graph API key provides full access to a single graph in Apollo Studio.
+A graph API key provides access to a single graph in Apollo Studio.
 A GraphQL server (such as Apollo Server) can use a graph API key to register its schema and push metrics to Studio.

 Create a unique graph API key for each non-development system that communicates with Studio.
 Doing so enables you to revoke access to a single system without affecting others.